opulo-inc/ohai/docs/lumen/x-gantry/index.md

 		<img src="images/image9.jpg"/>

-	*   Install an M3x16 Flathead bolt into `z-gantry-backplate-right` to a depth that roughly matches the image shown below
+	*   Install 1x `M3x16-flathead-bolt` into `z-gantry-backplate-right` to a depth that roughly matches the image shown below
 		*   This screw depth will be precisely adjusted in later steps

 		<img src="images/image51.jpg"/>